-Even though most people will tell you Vienna’s summers are getting hotter, the majority of Vienna’s summertime bounces around the 20 to 30 degree range (besides a few weeks of a heat wave) which makes it just the right temperature if your not a fan of extremely high temperatures.
+Even though most people will tell you Vienna’s summers are getting hotter, the majority of Vienna’s summertime bounces around the 20 to 30-degree range (besides a few weeks of a heatwave), which makes it just the right temperature if you’re not a fan of extremely high temperatures.

-16. During those few weeks of heat wave, you can experience a heat like your in the tropics so with a bit of imagination…
+16. During those few weeks of heatwave, you can experience heat like you’re in the tropics so with a bit of imagination…

-17. The possibilities for summer weekend and day trips are plentiful!
+17. The possibilities for a summer weekend and day trips are plentiful!